 Each of our bags contain 50 – 500cc Oxygen Absorber Packets.
 Each packet measures approximately 2.25" x 3" x 1/8".

 Over the last 15 years, the advent of oxygen absorbers has brought a revolution to the entire food storage industry.
 Their use has increased the storage life of foods and has made the job of putting away food for long term storage much simpler.

-Most Oxygen Absorbers will last about one year after they are manufactured.
+Most Oxygen Absorbers will last about one year after your receive them.
 This is important for you to know so that you do not buy a bunch of oxygen absorbers, pack them away for several years, and expect them to do their thing when you finally open them.
-Once you open the outer bag holding the absorbers, you can generally have them out for about 10 minutes or working time.

 So How Do Oxygen Absorbers Work?